chyashp/Yash-s-Portfolio-Website/README.md

 3. **Interactive User Interface**: Includes modern animations, hover effects, and transitions to enhance the user experience.
 Smooth page transitions and subtle animations provide a professional feel.

-4. **Contact Form**: A simple, fully-functional contact form where users can send messages directly.
-The form validates input fields and ensures that all necessary information is provided before submitting.

-5. **SEO Optimization**: Basic SEO features like meta tags, alt text for images, and responsive design principles are integrated to improve search engine ranking.
+4. **SEO Optimization**: Basic SEO features like meta tags, alt text for images, and responsive design principles are integrated to improve search engine ranking.

-6. **Performance Optimization**: Techniques such as lazy loading of images and efficient CSS have been used to improve page load speed.
+5. **Performance Optimization**: Techniques such as lazy loading of images and efficient CSS have been used to improve page load speed.

 ## Getting Started